simonlindstedt/realFakeNews/README.md

 php -S localhost:8000
 ```

--   (I would recommend the /dataBaseVersion)
+-   (I would recommend the /dataBaseVersion, the /dataBaseFreeVersion is more of a backup in case of trouble with the sqlite-drivers)

 -   Then open up your web browser och choice and enter localhost:8000 as the URL